Update Notice as of March 17, 2025 at 12:00 PM

-Flows in the Cosumnes River are projected to drop below the 7 foot Action/Monitor Stage by 2:00 pm on February 15, 2025.
-Diversions will stop when observed data collected at Michigan Bar reach 7 foot (via the California Nevada River Forecast Center).
+Flows in the Cosumnes River are projected to rise above the 7 foot Action/Monitor Stage by noon on March 17, 2025.
+Diversions will begin at this time and stop when the observed data collected at Michigan Bar reaches 7 foot (via the California Nevada River Forecast Center).

 Find out what you can do to prepare and protect yourself, your family and your property during storms and floods.